MAKI1LOVE/y_lab1/README.md

 Run tests with `docker-compose -f docker-compose-test.yml up --abort-on-container-exit`

 ## Using excel to update menus
 To update menus from excel file you need to create folder `admin` in `app` root and put there `Menu.xlsx` file.
+It is already presented.

 If no root is presented or file has different name, celery task will do nothing.